-- You are an employee or working owner and are treated as an employee (as opposed to an independent contractor) by your employer, an AAAS member.
-Examples of persons who are not employees include independent contractors, board members, and consultants; - Your group has determined that you work on average 30 or more hours per week (including vacation and certain leaves of absence that are discussed in the section dealing with termination of coverage) or otherwise meet the minimum eligibility requirements for working owners in accordance with the Affordable Care Act: - You are in a category or classification of employees that is covered by the plan; - You meet any additional eligibility or participation rules established by your group; and, - You satisfy any applicable waiting period, as explained below.
+- You are an employee and are treated as such by your group.
+Examples of persons who are not employees include independent contractors, board members, and consultants; - Your group has determined that you work on average 30 or more hours per week (including vacation and certain leaves of absence that are discussed in the section dealing with termination of coverage) in accordance with the Affordable Care Act; - You are in a category or classification of employees that is covered by the plan; - You meet any additional eligibility or participation rules established by your group; and, - You satisfy any applicable waiting period, as explained below.